levelspend/levelspend.github.io/README.md

 level and a step usually remains.
 On the working example it returns 62, where retirement spending falls about $1,400 short of working spending; the level point itself falls at age 62.6.

-Cash flows use an annual, end-of-year convention.
-The equations are documented in a comment inside the file.

 ## Feedback / Contact